Skip to main content

 for the tenant-level, use the Create tax calculation config or Update tax calculation config method.

-2. Set tax_calculation_strategy to avalara or vertex.
+2. Set tax_calculation_strategy to avalara, vertex or custom.

 3. Set the fixed_tax_rate property to indicate the percentage of the sale amount to charge as tax.
 For example, enter 0.08 to set the tax rate at 8%.